-While direct agreements with the government (in its capacity as grantor in a concession contract) are common, those agreements do not offer any particular political risk protections.
+While direct agreements with the government (in its capacity as grantor in a concession contract) are common, those agreements do not particularly offer any political risk protections.

 Change-in-law risk is normally addressed by contract in the standard terms for international project finance deals.